 SECTION 1.
 Approval of Annual Calendar

 SECTION 1.1.
-The School Leader or his/her designee shall submit for approval by the Governing Board a calendar for the upcoming school year no later than February of each preceding year.
+The School Leader or their designee shall submit for approval by the Governing Board a calendar for the upcoming school year no later than March of each preceding year.
 The calendar shall specify the dates of the school year for students, the work year for staff, holidays and breaks, and other critical activities and events.
 The annual calendar shall comply with the School’s policies and applicable laws and regulations.

 SECTION 1.2.
 No later than the last regularly scheduled board meeting in March, the Governing Board shall officially adopt the upcoming school year calendar.

 SECTION 1.3.
-Information pertaining to dissemination and publishing of the adopted calendar shall be published on the School’s website and via other communication channels no later than April.
+Information pertaining to dissemination and publishing of the adopted calendar shall be published on the School’s website and via other communication channels no later than March 31.
+Upon calendar revisions, the approved updated version will be available within 5 school days of approval.

 SECTION 2.
 Authorization to Revise the Annual Calendar

 SECTION 2.1.
-The Governing Board, upon recommendation by the School Leader or his/her designee has the authority to make changes to the official school calendar through a duly adopted board resolution.
+The Governing Board, upon recommendation by the School Leader or their designee has the authority to make changes to the official school calendar through a duly adopted board resolution.

-Fiscal Year Model Policy
+Fiscal Year Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.

-The fiscal year for the School shall be [July 1 – June 30.]
+The fiscal year for the School shall be July 1 – June 30.

-School Annual Report Model Policy[required]
+School Annual Report Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.